March 3, 2013

 In a bowl, swift almond, flour, sugar and cardamom.
 Add butter and mix with hand until batter no longer sticks to fingers.
 Place dough in fridge for 2-4 hours.

 Line cookie sheet with parchment paper.
 Roll into small sized balls ½ teaspoon of dough.
 Using a thimble, slightly flatten ball and decorate.
-Sprinkle with pistachio slivers and bake for 20 minutes.
+Sprinkle with pistachio slivers and bake for 20-35 minutes until no longer soft in the middle.

 Honey Candy (‘sohan asalee’)